 Lastly – enjoy it.
-Your first year will definitely be challenging, but you will remember this group of kids with fondness for your entire life.
+Your first year will definitely be challenging, but you will remember this group of kids with a fondness for your entire life.

 Good luck to all the new first year teachers, including my sister.
 I’m so proud of you, sis!